lzim/teampsd/mtl_facilitate_workgroup/checklists/post_meeting_checklist.md

 5. What were the team's questions? (what did they ask?)

-6. What is the team's guiding question and hypotheses? (what are they testing?)
+6. What is the team's guiding question and hypotheses? (what is their highest priority need? what are they testing?)

 7. Facilitator needs/questions (need for training, problems)